The Eye-Watering Costs Of Non-PHARMAC Drugs

 Imagine being in need of a life-saving or life-extending drug that could set you back hundreds of thousands of dollars a year because it wasn’t government funded.
 The reality is that many Kiwis face challenges like this every year.

-It’s not only people with rare diseases, many Kiwis with more common diseases such as lung cancer and diabetes can miss out on effective treatment options, because the drugs aren’t subsidised – and paying for them out-of-pocket is often simply unrealistic.
+It’s not only people with rare diseases, many Kiwis with more common diseases such as bowel cancer and melanoma can miss out on effective treatment options because the drugs aren’t subsidised – and paying for them out-of-pocket is often simply unrealistic.

 A series of tragic case studies have cropped up in the media in recent years, highlighting the difficulty many New Zealanders face when trying to access affordable treatment for life-threatening illnesses.